awakari/interests/README.md

 #### 1.2.1.2.
 Condition

 A condition represents a message matching criteria.
+The common properties for any type of condition are:
+* unique id
+* negation flag (`Not`).
-The common property for any type of condition is negation flag (`Not`).
-When it's set to `true` the condition is treated as a negation, otherwise it's a proposition.
+When the negation flag set to `true` the condition is treated as a negation, otherwise it's a proposition.

 ##### 1.2.1.2.1.
 Group Condition